 What causes celiac disease

-The exact cause of celiac disease is unknown but scientists do know that it is an autoimmune disorder and runs in families.
+The exact cause of celiac disease is unknown but scientists do know that it is an autoimmune disorder that can run in families.
 There are certain environmental factors such as a viral infection, pregnancy and childbirth that may trigger the disease in someone who is already at risk.
-Other high risk individuals include those with other autoimmune diseases such as Type 1 Diabetes and Autoimmune Thyroiditis, as well as some genetic disorders.
+Other high-risk individuals include those with autoimmune diseases such as Type 1 Diabetes and Autoimmune Thyroiditis, as well as some genetic disorders.

 How is celiac disease diagnosed?

-Celiac disease can be difficult to diagnose because the symptoms are often similar to the symptoms of other medical conditions.
+Celiac disease can be difficult to diagnose because the symptoms are often similar to other medical conditions.
 If a person is thought to have celiac disease, they will likely need to have further testing that may include: